featurebyte/featurebyte/README.md

 * Create features, not data pipelines: Leave the plumbing to FeatureByte
 * Centralized Feature Management: Manage feature engineering with one tool

-## Installation
+## :hammer_and_pick: Installation

 ### 1. Standalone Installation

 Local installation of the FeatureByte service is the easiest way to get started with the FeatureByte SDK.
 It is a single-user installation that can be used to prototype features locally with your data warehouse.

 **1.1.
+Hardware Requirements:**

-Hardware Requirements: we recommend the following minimal hardware for running the local service:**
+We recommend the following minimal hardware for running the local service

 * Intel, AMD or Apple Silicon processor with 4 cpu cores
 * 8GB of RAM